aws-samples/aws-eda-slurm-cluster/README.md

 * Handling of spot terminations
 * Handling of insufficient capacity exceptions
 * Batch and interactive partitions (queues)
-* Managed tool licenses as a consumable resource
+* Manages tool licenses as a consumable resource
 * User and group fair share scheduling
 * Slurm accounting database
 * CloudWatch dashboard
 * Job preemption
 * Manage on-premises compute nodes
-* Configure partitions (queues) and nodes that are always on to support reserved instances RIs and savings plans.
+* Configure partitions (queues) and nodes that are always on to support reserved instances (RIs) and savings plans (SPs).

 Features in the legacy version and not in the ParallelCluster version:

+* Heterogenous clusters with mixed OSes and CPU architectures on compute nodes.
 * Multi-AZ support.
-Supported by ParallelCluster, but not implemented.
+Supported by ParallelCluster, but not currently implemented.
+* Multi-region support
 * AWS Fault Injection Simulator (FIS) templates to test spot terminations
-* Heterogenous cluster with mixed OSes and CPU architectures on compute nodes.
 * Support for MungeKeySsmParameter
 * Multi-cluster federation
-* Multi-region support

 ParallelCluster Limitations

-* Number of "Compute Resources" is limited to 50 which limits the number of instance types allowed in a cluster.
+* Number of "Compute Resources" (CRs) is limited to 50 which limits the number of instance types allowed in a cluster.
+  ParallelCluster can have multiple instance types in a CR, but with memory based scheduling enabled, they must all have the same number of cores and amount of memory.
 * All Slurm instances must have the same OS and CPU architecture.
 * Stand-alone Slurm database daemon instance.
 Prevents federation.
 * Multi-region support.
 This is unlikely to change because multi-region services run against our archiectural philosophy.
-Federation may be a better option
+  Federation may be an option but its current implementation limits scheduler performance and doesn't allow cluster prioritization so jobs land on random clusters.

 Slurm Limitations